0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Curling/Curling.md

 hex: bzip2 compressed data, block size = 900k
 ```

-It's file compressed using bzip2. so we go ahead and extract it using `bzip2` and the `-d` flag.
+It's compressed using `bzip2`. so we go ahead and extract it using `bzip2` and the `-d` flag.
 Then again use the `file` command to see what we got.

 ```
 www-data@curling:/tmp$ bzip2 -d hex